Selected Essays of Voltairine de Cleyre Volume 1 by Voltairine De Cleyre – Rostie Publishing

 Nikolai Yakovlevich Agnivtsev (Николай Яковлевич Агнивцев, 1888–1932) was a Russian poet, playwright, and satirist known for his wit, elegance, and nostalgic evocations of pre-revolutionary St. Petersburg.
 Born in Moscow, he became part of the Silver Age of Russian poetry, contributing to journals and cabaret performances before the Revolution of 1917.After emigrating for a short time—living… Read More Recalcitrance Volume 9: Little Screw by Nikolai Yakovlevich Agnivtsev – Recalcitrance Publishing

-Recalcitrance Volume 7: World Builders: Studies in Modern Feminism by Floyd Dell – Recalcitrance Publishing
+World Builders: Studies in Modern Feminism by Floyd Dell – Rostie Publishing

 World Builders: Studies in Modern Feminism is a collection of essays written by journalist and literary critic Floyd Dell, exploring early 20th-century feminist thought and the cultural shifts it inspired.
-Dell was part of the Greenwich Village radical and literary scene, and this work reflects his progressive engagement with women’s emancipation, art, and intellectual freedom.Main… Read More Recalcitrance Volume 7: World Builders: Studies in Modern Feminism by Floyd Dell – Recalcitrance Publishing
+Dell was part of the Greenwich Village radical and literary scene, and this work reflects his progressive engagement with women’s emancipation, art, and intellectual freedom.Main… Read More World Builders: Studies in Modern Feminism by Floyd Dell – Rostie Publishing

 WHY WE ARE ANARCHISTS by Max Nettlau – Rostie Publishing